loafey/master-thesis/Thesis/Last_todo.md

   21. "end up being ill-kinded": the story-line seems a bit strange: you say that 4.1.2 shows how to transform the types to keep them well-kinded.
 But then the closures don't "end up being ill-kinded" after all.
 Perhaps you meant to motivate why the 4.1.2 transformation is needed?
 Also, given that you have just done a (somewhat strange) change to the type checker to treat □ ∼ 𝐴 and ¬𝐴 as equal, couldn't you also "just" add an extra rule to the kind-checker as well [which I don't recommend].
 Please explain.
   22. 4.1.2 is still hard to get.
 You provide one example 1. explanatory text, but it is hard for at least this reader to see what the transformation is actually doing because of the many "moving parts" (let, box, continuation, types, kinds).
   23. 4.1.3: is still difficult to follow:
     24. In the example with Gamma, it says that unpairAll is a macro, and we can see that it takes rho as its only argument.
 Now rho is lambda bound, thus not statically known.
-So the explanation of how unpairAll(rho) expands into a few lets is really confusing as it (unpairAll) cannot know what rho is.
+So the explanation of how unpairAll(rho) expands into a few lets is really confusing as it (unpairAll) can not know what rho is.
 I guess you mean that unpairAll takes _Gamma_ as its main argument, and then a variable name (here rho).
     25. Also in the same example, the name "x" bound together with rho will be shadowed by the first let.
 How is this supposed to work?
     26. This example is hard for me to parse: "⟨○, (𝜆∗ (𝑥, 𝜌1 ). freestack 𝜌1 ; foo(𝑥), 𝑛𝑒𝑤𝑠𝑡𝑎𝑐𝑘)⟩".
 Also the explanation is confusing: "Now the environment is a new empty stack, and we free it before calling the static function foo()": it seems a bit strange to create a stack and then directly(?) free it.
 27. 4.2 Compilation Scheme